Semantic-guided Automatic Natural Image Matting with Trimap Generation Network and Light-weight Non-local Attention: Experiment Settings and Results

 \subsubsection{Attention block and visualization}

-In Table~\ref{tab:parameters}, we present quantitative comparison of the number of parameters and GFLOPs of attention layer(s).
-Our attention layer is much lighter than that of GCA-Matting in both parameter number and GFLOPs aspects, which shows the effectiveness of our attention.
-In Fig.~\ref{fig:att_vis}, we visualize the global attention weight map of given image query patch denoted by red box and the reconstructed alpha feature $A^{\prime}$.
+The Table~\ref{tab:parameters} shows quantitative comparison of the number of parameters and GFLOPs of attention layer(s).
+Our attention layer is much lighter than that of GCA-Matting in both parameter number and GFLOPs aspects, which shows superiority of our attention.
+In Fig.~\ref{fig:att_vis}, we visualize global attention weight map of given image query patch denoted by red box and reconstructed alpha feature $A^{\prime}$.
 The brighter the color is, the larger attention weight (pixel value) the pixel holds.
 The weights of known and unknown part are shown in the top-left corner of each attention map.
-It is obvious that our attention module can not only select color-relevant pixels comprehensively and accurately but also attend to long-distance pixel-to-pixel relationships.
+It is obvious that our attention module can not only select color-relevant pixels accurately but also capture long-distance pixel-to-pixel relationships.
 The reorganized alpha feature shown on the right of each row demonstrates that the encoder has already concentrated on unknown areas exquisitely which can promote better feature reconstruction in the decoder.